Capitalization Policy and Depreciation Policy for Capital Assets

-Capitalization of building costs include, but are not limited to, the following:
+Capitalization of facilities costs include, but are not limited to, the following:

 Each building or addition of square footage to an existing building acquired or constructed is divided into 10 major building components.
 The components are as follows:

 The total cost of the building or additional square footage is then allocated among the 10 major building components.
-Projects such as building construction included in the fixed asset value of the building, the cost of professional fees (architect and engineering), permits and other expenditures necessary to place the asset in its intended location and condition for use.
+Projects such as building construction included in the fixed asset value of the building, the cost of professional fees (architect and engineering), permits and other expenditures necessary to place the asset in its intended location and condition for use should be capitalized.

-Furthermore, the cost of interest incurred during building construction should be capitalized.
-The capitalization period begins when the following three considerations are present:
+Furthermore, the cost of interest incurred during building construction should be capitalized as described below under capitalized interest costs.

 A building renovation is defined as enhancements made to a previously existing building component.
 Any renovation to a building must at a minimum meet the following criteria to qualify as a fixed asset: